Shutford

-Shutford is a village and civil parish in the Cherwell district, in Oxfordshire, England, about 4.5 mi west of Banbury.
-The village is about 475 ft above sea level.
+Shutford is a village and civil parish in the Cherwell district, in Oxfordshire, England, about 7.2 km west of Banbury.
+The village is about 145 m above sea level.
 In 2011 the parish had a population of 476.
 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Shutford like this:

 "SHUTFORD, a chapelry in Swalcliffe parish, Oxford; 5 miles W of Banbury r. station.
 It has a postal pillar-box under Banbury.
 Acres, 640.
 Real property, £2,840.
 Pop., 386.
 Houses, 98.
 The living is annexed to Swalcliffe.
 The church was repaired in 1841.
 There are chapels for Wesleyans and Primitive Methodists."